nmarshallf/fle_2d/README.md

 Nicholas F. Marshall, Oscar Mickelin, Amit Singer.
 Fast expansion into harmonics on the disk: a steerable basis with fast radial convolutions. arXiv (2022). https://arxiv.org/abs/2207.13674

+Acknowledgements: We thank Yunpeng Shi for contributing a vectorized version of the code for tensor inputs consists of multiples images.